vertigobr/vkpr-docs/docs/intro.md

 Each of VKPR's CLI commands is called a formula (implemented using Ritchie).

-The `vkpr infra up` formula starts a local kubernetes cluster using [k3d](https://k3d.io/).
+- `vkpr infra up` formula starts a local kubernetes cluster using [k3d](https://k3d.io/).

-The `vkpr ingress install` formula deploys an ingress controller, in this case exposed to localhost in ports 8000 (http) and 8001 (https).
+- `vkpr ingress install` formula deploys an ingress controller nginx, in this case exposed to localhost in ports 8000 (http) and 8001 (https).

-The `vkpr whoami install` formula deploys a sample application with a valid ingress configuration.
+- `vkpr whoami install` formula deploys a sample application with a valid ingress configuration.